Generic drug of Bipreterax

 · Hereditary or idiopathic angioedema,

-· Second and third trimesters of pregnancy (see sections Warnings and precautions for use and Pregnancy and lactation ).
+· Second and third trimesters of pregnancy (see sections Warnings and precautions for use and Pregnancy and breast-feeding ).

-· Severe renal insufficiency (creatinine clearance <30 ml / min),
+· Severe renal impairment (creatinine clearance <30 ml / min);

-· As a general rule, this medicine is not recommended when combined with non-antiarrhythmic drugs that can cause torsades de pointes (see section 4.5 ).
+· As a general rule, this medicinal product should not be used in combination with non-antiarrhythmic drugs that can cause torsades de pointes (see section 4.5 ).

 · Breastfeeding (see section on Pregnancy and breastfeeding ).

-Due to lack of data, PERINDOPRIL / INDAPAMIDE SANDOZ 4 mg / 1.25 mg tablets should not be used in the following cases:
+Due to lack of therapeutic recurrence, PERINDOPRIL / INDAPAMIDE QUALIMED 4 mg / 1.25 mg tablets should not be used in:

 · Dialysis patients,